kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 By changing this setting, the default behaviour for loading parameters will be replaced, while the other configuration patterns will remain in their default state.

-### How to make sure non default configuration files get loaded?
+### How to ensure non default configuration files get loaded
 You can add configuration patterns to match files other than `parameters`, `credentials`, `logging`, and `catalog` by setting the `CONFIG_LOADER_ARGS` variable in [`src/<package_name>/settings.py`](../kedro_project_setup/settings.md).
 For example, if you want to load Spark configuration files you need to update `CONFIG_LOADER_ARGS` as follows: